A ROADIE AND A GRAVEL CYCLIST

 You can buy them using these links to Competitive Cyclist (4.5 AR and 3.4 AR and G23 and G27 gravel) and Merlin (AR and gravel), Tredz (AR and gravel) 10% off with exclusive code ITKTDZ10, and Tweeks (AR and gravel), stores I recommend for their low prices and high customer satisfaction ratings.
 You can also get them here at the ENVE online store.

 This site is independent, ad-free, and reader-supported.
-When you buy through links on our site, we may earn an affiliate commission that helps us cover the expenses to bring reviews like this one to you.
+When you buy through links on our site, we may earn an affiliate commission that helps us cover the costs to bring reviews and other free content to you.
 Read more about us.

 IS GRAVEL IN YOUR FUTURE?